Kiaramarnitt/holy/doc/Test_Cases/README.md

         ?geo a holy:GeographicMarket;
             dbo:country ?Country
     } group by (?Country)
+<strong>Expected Answer: </strong> List of geographic locations in the market with the amount of organizations associated to them.
 </details>

-<details><summary> CQ16 What is the relation between geographic locations and the number of products?</summary>
+<details><summary> HOLY16 What is the relation between geographic locations and the number of products?</summary>
+<strong>SPARQL Query</strong>

     PREFIX holy: <http://purl.org/holy/ns#>
     PREFIX dbo: <http://dbpedia.org/ontology/>